Get insider access

 Notable Mentions

-• 8BitDo Retro Mechanical Keyboard: The 8BitDo Retro Mechanical Keyboard is an excellent alternative to the Razer Huntsman Mini if you're looking for a larger TenKeyLess model, and its performance makes it particularly well-suited for playing arcade, retro, and rhythm games.
-Its build quality and hardware customizability also bear similarities to more expensive custom keyboard models.
-That said, while its stock switches do a great job of emulating the tactility of retro game controllers, they're significantly louder and a bit heavier-feeling compared to the stock linear switches on most gaming keyboards.
-This keyboard's distinct retro look may also be a perfect match for some people, but it won't match every desktop setup.
+• 8BitDo Retro Mechanical Keyboard: The 8BitDo Retro Mechanical Keyboard is an excellent, slightly larger alternative to the Razer Huntsman Mini with a distinct vintage look.
+Its performance makes it particularly well-suited for playing arcade, retro, and rhythm games, and its clicky switches emulate the tactility of old-school game controllers.
+However, these switches are also significantly louder and heavier-feeling than the fast, lightweight linear switches on the Razer and most other gaming keyboards.
 See our review

 • ROCCAT Vulcan II Mini: The ROCCAT Vulcan II Mini is a compact (60%) model similar to the Razer Huntsman Mini but with more of a focus on its RGB backlighting.
 It has low-profile keycaps that allow more light to shine out from the switch housings, and many of its keys have a secondary dedicated LED that lights up when secondary functions are active.
 However, it's typically more expensive than the Razer.
 See our review